 So some of us keep a lot of our memories to ourself.
 Or we try.

-Last week, I had the still shocking experience of learning that one of my graduate students here in NYC grew up in the same southern California suburb I did, and that her family owned the Five Lanterns Chinese Retaurant, in Covina, California, the place I had my first job.
+Last week, I had the still shocking experience of learning that one of my graduate students here in NYC grew up in the same southern California suburb I did, and that her family owned the Five Lanterns Chinese Retaurant, in Covina, California, the place I had my first job in 1965.

 I was a bus boy in that wonderful Chinese Restaurant, one of only two Chinese Restaurants for miles around in a suburb that — to this day — I recall as one of the least diverse places I have ever seen or visited.

-The result is that, in the last week, I have been overwhelmed with memories of a town, West Covina, California, from which I had supposedly escaped close to 40 years ago.
-And West Covina never comes without a mention of Covina, you’ll no doubt be thrilled to learn.
+The result is that, in the last week, I have been overwhelmed with memories of two towns, West Covina and Covina, California, from which I had supposedly escaped close to 40 years ago.

 I may have more to say later: For now, all I am feeling is the flimsiness of concepts like escaping, “getting away from it all,” or starting over.
 They may be occasionally useful in the course of a lifetime, but it seems that I have rarely been able to truly escape or get away from anything.